If you’re 62 or older and need financial assistance to supplement your income or pay for healthcare, a reverse mortgage might be the right solution.

-Available to those who have high value homes, this type of RM is not insured by the government.
+- Proprietary Reverse Mortgage – Available to those who have high-value homes, this type of Reverse Mortgage is not insured by the government.

-The various ways of receiving the payout is another among the top facts about reverse mortgage loans.
+The various ways of receiving the payout are another among the top facts about reverse mortgage loans.

 The primary homeowner must be 62 years old or more.
 But, if a spouse is under 62, you may still be able to get a reverse mortgage if you meet other eligibility criteria.